- Hometown: Forest of the Pacific Northwest

-I’m Bomber the Fox, proud mascot of the best team in the National Lacrosse League, the Vancouver Stealth.
-Being a part of the Stealth is something I’ve waited for my whole life.
+I am Bomber the Fox, proud mascot of the best team in the National Lacrosse League, the Vancouver Stealth.
+Being a part of the Stealth is something I’ve waited for my whole life and here is my story:

 I’ve loved lacrosse ever since I was a kit.
 Growing up with my family in the forest, there were very few lacrosse players to help me practice.
 I took my lacrosse stick wherever I went.
 I found a big rock to practice passing and catching, dreaming of the day I could take my skills to the pros.